-Are you looking for an alternative to Google Analytics?
+Are you looking for a European alternative to Google Analytics?
 Then you’ve come to the right place with the WordPress plugin Burst Statistics.
 It not only works easily, but is also privacy-friendly and a lot more sustainable.
 So in terms of privacy and low CO2 emissions, you’re in the right place.

 As a website owner, you naturally want to know how well your website is doing.
 How many visitors you have, where they come from and which pages they visit.
 This often leads you to Google Analytics.
 Yet not everyone is a fan of this.